UNICEF in the Democratic Republic of the Congo

 “Violence against children in the eastern Democratic Republic of the Congo has reached unprecedented levels,” Grant Leaity, UNICEF’s Representative in the DRC, said during a Sept.
 8, 2023 press briefing.
 "On a daily basis, children are being raped and killed.
 They are being abducted, recruited and used by armed groups — and we know the reports we have are only the tip of the iceberg.”

 A flooding-induced cholera outbreak poses yet another threat, making need for improved access to clean water and sanitation, especially at displacement camps, increasingly urgent.
-Other preventable diseases like measles are also on the rise, adding pressure on an already overstretched health system.
+Outbreaks of other preventable diseases — mpox, for example, and measles — have compounded these problems and increased pressure on an already overstretched health system.

 Child malnutrition remains critical, with more than 1.2 million children under age 5 in need of treatment for severe acute malnutrition, or wasting disease, which is life-threatening.